pererasys/trax-nlp/README.md

 The Dense layer is our "trainable" layer, it computes the proper parameters for the function y = Wx + b.
 The parameters to "learn" are the weight matrix, W, and a bias vector, b.
 Each node (in this case 2) takes the outputs from the Mean layer and updates these parameters based on the loss calculated by a cross entropy function.

-To properly train our model, the output vectors, y, are passed through a Softmax activation layer.
+To properly train our model, we then compute the softmax of the output vector, y.
 The softmax function turns the vector of real values into a vector of probabilities which sum to 1.
 Here, we use a LogSoftmax layer, which takes the softmax and then computes the base e log of the probabilities.
 For this classifier, using log probabilities ensures that the cross entropy loss function will treat incorrect classifications more harshly, which creates a better training environment for the dense layer.

 Here are the important bits of the model implementation:
 ```